SystemsApproach/sdn/uses.rst

 network location to another (taking their IP addresses with them), further exposed the limitations of manual network configuration.
-This need to automate network provisioning was first recognized by large cloud providers but eventually became mainstream in enterprises.
+This need to automate network provisioning was first recognized by large cloud providers but eventually became mainstream in enterprise datacenters.

 As microservices and container-based systems such as Kubernetes have gained in popularity, network virtualization has continued to evolve